snebjorn/mvc-onion-template/UnitTests/Examples/Readme.md

 ﻿## UnitTests:

 This folder contains examples of how to use xUnit, nSubstitute and faking a db context with fake data.
-Each file will have some short examples of how they are used, and how they can be used together.
+There will be a file with some short examples of how they are used, and how they can be used together.

 ### xUnit:
 This testing framework and works much like NUnit.
 They are both used much in the same way, although you implement your tests different.